Mahzarasua/resume-api-modules/readme.md

 4. Check database_script directory and review notes.md file to see instructions related to database
 5. Configuration files used by Config Server were created in a separate [repo](https://github.com/Mahzarasua/ConfigServerRepo/tree/main/config-data)
    1. Make sure the url matches to the one used in Config Server application.yaml file
-6. Authorization api was created to authenticate users and generate the jwt token.
+6. Authentication api was created to authenticate users and generate the jwt token.
-7. Resume, Education, Skills and WorkExperience services need authorization-api.jar as a dependency since it is used to authenticate and expose an operation to authenticate as part of each service independently.
+7. Resume, Education, Skills and WorkExperience services have a dependency on authorization-api due to the fact that this service is used to authenticate users and it will expose an operation to do so on of each service independently.
 In order to avoid duplicating code authentication-api contains the model classes for the database, it also has the configuration classes that are used by the other services.